 - Use spiced roasted sweet potatoes instead of yellow potatoes.

-- Fold in a handful of shiitake bacon from this recipe.
+- Fold in a handful of shiitake or tempeh vegan bacon.

 - Swap thinly sliced radishes for the red cabbage.

 - Add a sprinkle of crumbled Cotija, grated cheddar, or Monterey jack cheese.

 - Sneak in pickled onions or pickled jalapeños for an extra tangy pop!

 If you love this breakfast burrito recipe…